Arnold Strongman Classic: 2023

 Canada's Mitchell Hooper became the ninth man to win the title, and the first man to win without winning a single event.
 Runner-up Kieliszkowski won wheel of pain, timber carry and established a new world record in Steinstossen.
 Thompson emerged third with a win in briefed deadlift and Trey Mitchell won the Austrian Oak.

 2024

 Hooper won his second title with wins in timber carry, Axle and a world record replica Dinnie Stones carry.
 Hafþór Júlíus Björnsson returned after a three-year hiatus and won the Elephant bar deadlift event.
 Kieliszkowski won the Stones of Strength and secured second place, while Tom Stoltman emerged third.

 2025

-Hooper won his third consecutive title becoming only the third man to do so.
+Hooper won his third consecutive title becoming only the third man since Björnsson to do so.
 He won the Timber Carry.
 American Lucas Hatton won the Overhead Medley and Behind the Neck Press and secured second place on his debut at the competition.
 Björnsson emerged third and won the Elephant bar Deadlift and Carry and Drag.
 Austin Andrade won the Stone to Shoulder.

+2026

+Hooper won his fourth consecutive title becoming only the second man since Savickas to do so.
+He won the Deadlift and Dumbell.
+Andrade emerged second and won the Tombstone.
+Martins Licis won the Carry and Drag and secured third place on his return to the competition.
+Mitchell won the Log Press and Nick Guardione won the Loading Race.